brandonhenness/SBCTC.InventoryUpdater/README.md

 ## Logging

 The script logs its execution details to `SBCTC.InventoryUpdater.log` in the same directory as the script.
-The log level can be adjusted by changing the `$global:logLevel` variable.
+The log level can be adjusted by changing the `logLevel` setting in the `config.json` file.

 - Set to `DEBUG` for detailed logging.
 - Set to `INFO` for general logging.